emojicode/emojicode.github.io/src/reference/inheritance.md

 - The arguments of the method or initializer of the subclass must be of the same type or a super type of the argument types of the overriden method or intializer.
-- The method or initializer of the subclass must have the same access modifier as the super method or intializer.
+- The method or initializer of the subclass must have the same accessibility or be more accessible.